Campbell High School (Canberra): History

 The school was opened in 1965 and was named for Scottish settler Robert Campbell who settled in the area in the early 1820s.
 The school maintains links to the Clan Campbell.

 On 17 November 2011 President of the United States Barack Obama and Australian Prime Minister Julia Gillard spoke to eighteen students at the school during Obama's visit to Australia.

+A student died during a Physical Education activity at Campbell High School in 2018.

 The school went through a major renovation of the bathrooms and gymnasium in 2024, with the last major renovations being in 2003 and 1999 respectively.